molepigeon/think-2406-lab/2_container_registry/4_kubernetes.md

     `ibmcloud login`

 2. Make sure that you are targeting the IBM Cloud Kubernetes Service region that you selected in the Get Cluster tool.
+Unless you changed the region in the tool, select `us-south`.

     `ibmcloud ks region-set`